Lokesh-508/Backend-Learnings/README.md

 # Learning Backend through projects
 # Authentication and Databases
 ## 02-course-selling -easy
-       *Middleware
+       +Middleware
-       *connected backend with frontend using postman testing of routes
+       +connected backend with frontend using postman testing of routes
-       * basic authentication function for admin signup and login
+       + basic authentication function for admin signup and login
-       * basic authentication function for user signup and login
+       + basic authentication function for user signup and login

 ## 02-course-selling-medium
         * Middleware